Using Trino

 • Quick links

-• Trino Coordinator: You can access the Trino coordinator web UI.
+• Trino Coordinator: Provides access to the Trino Coordinator Web UI.
 Log in with the user account name and password.

-• Trino CLI web: You can use the web-based CLI through the browser.
+• Trino Cli Web: Allows use of the web-based CLI through a browser.
 Log in with the user account name and password.

-• Component: The value specified by default is the recommended resource.
+• Component: The default values are the recommended resources.

 df-trino_02_vpc_ko